 Upon the close of each Cluster Application Window, the CAISO will open a ninety (90) calendar day period (Customer Engagement Window).
 During the Customer Engagement Window, the CAISO will hold Scoping Meetings with all interested Interconnection Customers.
 Scoping Meetings will be segregated by Transmission Zone and Cluster Study criteria.
 Notwithstanding the preceding requirements and upon written consent of all Interconnection Customers within the Cluster, the CAISO may shorten the Customer Engagement Window and begin the Cluster Study.
 Within ten (10) Business Days of the opening of the Customer Engagement Window, the CAISO will post on its Website a list of Interconnection Requests for that Cluster.
 The list will identify, for each anonymized Interconnection Request: (1) the requested amount of Interconnection Service; (2) the location by county and state; (3) the station or transmission line or lines where the interconnection will be made; (4) the projected In-Service Date; (5) the Deliverability Status requested; and (6) the type of Generating Facility or Facilities to be constructed, including fuel types, such as coal, natural gas, solar, or wind.
 The CAISO must ensure that project information is anonymized and does not reveal the identity or commercial information of interconnection customers with submitted requests.
 During the Customer Engagement Window, the CAISO will provide to Interconnection Customer a non-binding updated good faith estimate of the cost and timeframe for completing the Cluster Study.
 Interconnection Customers can access and execute the Cluster Study Agreement through the CAISO Website.
 Interconnection Customers must execute the Cluster Study Agreement prior to the close of the Customer Engagement Window.

-At the end of the Customer Engagement Window, all Interconnection Requests (1) deemed valid, (2) that have executed a Cluster Study Agreement in the form of Appendix 3 to this RIS, and (3) that have satisfied the Cluster Study criteria in Section 4, will be included in the Cluster Study.
+At the end of the Customer Engagement Window, all Interconnection Requests (1) deemed valid, (2) that have executed a Cluster Study Agreement in the form of Appendix 3 to this RIS, (3) that have satisfied the Cluster Study criteria in Section 4, and (4) that submitted a Commercial Readiness Deposit will be included in the Cluster Study.
 Any Interconnection Requests not deemed valid at the close of the Customer Engagement Window will be deemed withdrawn (without the cure period provided under Section 3.8 of this RIS) by the CAISO, the application fee will be forfeited to the CAISO, and the CAISO will return the Interconnection Study Deposit and Commercial Readiness Deposit to the Interconnection Customer.
 Immediately following the Customer Engagement Window, the CAISO will initiate the Cluster Study described in Section 6 of this RIS.

 For each Interconnection Request that is deemed complete pursuant to Section 3.5.1, the CAISO and Participating TO will determine whether the Interconnection Request is valid.
 An Interconnection Request will be deemed valid if it does not contain deficiencies that would prevent its inclusion in the Cluster Study.
 Deficiencies include but are not limited to modeling errors, inaccurate data, and unusable files.